Denominator neglect

 Denominator neglect, also known as denominator neglect bias or the ratio bias, is a cognitive bias in which individuals focus on the numerator of a ratio while neglecting the denominator.
 This leads to systematic errors in decision-making and probability judgments.
 It is especially common when people are asked to assess risks, probabilities, or benefits based on proportions.

 Overview

-Denominator neglect occurs when individuals give disproportionate weight to the number of favorable outcomes (the numerator) while failing to adequately consider the total number of possible outcomes (the denominator).
+Denominator neglect occurs when individuals give disproportionate weight to the number of outcomes of interest (the numerator) while failing to adequately consider the total number of possible outcomes (the denominator).
 As a result, they may incorrectly perceive a situation as more or less likely, or more or less beneficial, than it actually is.

 For example, people may perceive a medical treatment that saves 100 lives out of 700 (14%) as more effective than one that saves 90 lives out of 400 (22.5%), because they focus on the larger numerator (100) rather than the more favorable success rate.

 The phenomenon is closely related to ratio bias, where people prefer options with larger absolute numbers even when the proportional value is lower.